mattbierner/vscode-color-info/README.md

 #### `colorInfo.excludedFields`
 Array of fields not to display.
 Overrides `colorInfo.fields`.
-If you only need to exclude one or two of the default fields, using `colorInfo.excludedFields` is the prefered approach.
+If you only need to exclude one or two of the default fields, using `colorInfo.excludedFields` is the preferred approach.

 ![excluded fields](media/excluded.png)